 Welcome 3

 Directions to Camp 4

 Camp Map 5

 Camp Registration 6

 Camperships/Financial Aid 8

 Medical Forms/Medication 9

 Camp Services 11

 Camp Policies 14

 Camp Staff 18

-SOAR Trek 19
+Merit Badge Camp 19

-Merit Badge Camp 21
+Boy Scout Resident Camp 21

-Boy Scout Resident Camp 22
+Merit Badge Program 24

-Merit Badge Program 25
+Merit Badge Schedule 26

-Merit Badge Schedule 27
+Netami 31

-Netami 32
+Camp Daily Schedule 32

-Camp Daily Schedule 33
+Program Features 33

-Program Features 34
+Visitors 36

-Visitors 37
+Program Features for Unit Leaders 37

-Program Features for Unit Leaders 38
+Order of the Arrow in Camp 39

-Order of the Arrow in Camp 40
+Summer Camp Honor Awards

-Summer Camp Honor Awards 41
+February 2017

-February 2016
+Welcome to the 2017 summer camp season at Seven Mountains Scout Camp.
+Both the Juniata Valley Council and the Summer Camp staff are looking forward to seeing you and your scouts this summer and to having yet another fantastic season with you.

-Welcome to the 2016 summer camp season at Seven Mountains Scout Camp.
-Both the Juniata Valley Council and the Summer Camp staff are looking forward to seeing you and your scouts this summer.
-Since the conclusion of the 2015 camping season we have continued to improve the camp program, expand the camp experience, and build on last year's success.
-We have an outstanding program prepared for you this summer, so please make an effort to read this guide, as many things have been updated and revised from previous years.
+Since we wrapped up the 2016 camp season we have been working to update our website, and make it easier to find information on camp.
+We are excited to have a brand new camp website, www.sevenmountainsscoutcamp.org, and invite you to check it out.
+We have an outstanding program prepared for you this summer, so please make an effort to read this guidebook, as we have updated and revised last year's program.